Download: 608

 INTRODUCTION

 Our oceanic swimming-writing-thinking together emerged out of our watery engagements with reconceptualising higher education in the context of South African post-apartheid challenges and within the larger project of justice and decolonial scholarship globally (Shefer, Bozalek and Romano, 2024; Romano, Bozalek and Shefer, 2023).
 Deeply aware of how normative practices in the neoliberal capitalist, masculinist academy repeat colonial, patriarchal and humanist logics, we have been working with imaginative, creative, embodied, processual, relational and affective practices to question and re-think conventional ways of doing academia.
-In this article, we share some of our narratives and images from this project which foreground the Slow intimacies that we have been involved with, in and through our oceanic hydrofeminist (Neimanis, 2012, 2013, 2017a, 2017b) swimming-thinking-writing together.
-Encrusted with ocean bacteria, shivering with cold, and awash with images of luminescent underwater spaces, our writings and images speak of the poignant intimacies of ‘taking a thought to water’.
+In this article, we share some of our narratives and images from this project which foreground the Slow1 intimacies that we have been involved with, in and through our oceanic hydrofeminist2 (Neimanis, 2012, 2013, 2017a, 2017b) swimming-thinking-writing together.
+Encrusted with ocean bacteria, shivering with cold, and awash with images of luminescent underwater spaces, our writings and images speak of the poignant intimacies of ‘taking a thought to water’3.
 We appreciate our visceral affective engagements with marine creatures, plants and rocks, of delighting in their exquisite colours and forms.
 Our narratives speak to our awe of a methodology of encounter (Probyn, 2016), an intimate encounter, where we feel our shared vitalities and entanglements as poignantly as the kelp that winds around us and that offers a moment of stability in wild seas.

 Through our embodied sensibilities, porous to fluid temporalities, we confront, in affective ways, the hauntings of apartheid and colonial violences so saturated in the oceans and beaches.
 We also share our intimate and troubling engagements and complicities with these place-space-time-matterings that we encounter in meeting the oceanic narratives and our own situatedness.
 We consider how this past of violence by and through sea and beaches bleeds into the present (and future).
 So too, we meet the disasters of human impact on environment, polluted and violated seas.
-Our embodied relational encounters with water and more-than-human species sharpens our response-ability to (our ability to respond) and our responsibility for (accountability) the anthropocentric damages to the ocean and planet.
+Our embodied relational encounters with water and more-than-human species sharpens our response-ability4 to (our ability to respond) and our responsibility for (accountability) the anthropocentric damages to the ocean and planet.

 Since much of our early work with oceanic swimming happened over the years spanning the start of the COVID-19 virus, we also swam with the precarities of pandemic times, while also taking some succour from our swimmings together in those times of isolation.
-The intimacy of our shared vulnerabilities in the ocean, (and elsewhere) and our care-full attention to each other while swimming keeps us afloat in the sea and perhaps also in other spaces of precarity, like the toxic university.
+The intimacy of our shared vulnerabilities in the ocean, (and elsewhere) and our care-full6 attention to each other while swimming keeps us afloat in the sea and perhaps also in other spaces of precarity, like the toxic university.

 In this article we trace cross-cutting currents of Slow intimacy that shape and emerge from our swimming-thinking-writing together, including the intimacies of: ‘taking a thought to water’; confrontations with other species and oceanic materialities; engagements and complicities with colonial, anthropocentric ghosts of past, present, future; and human relationalities, care and response-ability.
 We see Slow intimacy as not only about a deep and affecting/affective engagement with and recognition of the other, but further as a care-full, care-ing appreciation and acknowledgement at an embodied and affective level of our entanglements and therefore response-ability to and responsibility for others, including other species and the planet itself.